 - A bright student

-Subrata Roy was a good scorer as a kid.
-Owing to his interest in technical education, he went on to earn a diploma in Mechanical Engineering from the Government Technical Institute, Gorakhpur.
+As a kid, Subrata Roy was a bright student.
+He had great interest in technical education, and he pursued this interest as he went on on to earn a diploma in Mechanical Engineering from the Government Technical Institute, Gorakhpur.

 - Subrata Roy used to sell salted snacks